Diplomacy & Protocol

 consular & Trade offices

 Atlanta is home to a large thriving Consular Corps made of up more than 70 foreign governments maintaining Consular offices in the City.
-The primary focuses of these offices are to develop economic, commercial, scientific, educational, and cultural relations between their respective countries and the southeastern united states, and to safeguard the interests of the sending country and its citizens traveling or residing in their Consular district.
+The primary focuses of these offices are to develop economic, commercial, scientific, educational, and cultural relations between their respective countries and the southeastern United States, and to safeguard the interests of the sending country and its citizens traveling or residing in their Consular district.

 In addition to the various Consulate Generals, Atlanta is home to more than a dozen foreign trade offices.
 The foreign trade offices promote trade development between their respective countries and the southeast united states, particularly with the State of Georgia and the City of Atlanta.